 In a letter of 2013, Creedon states that in his role as national led for serious and organised crime, he along with Jon Murphy and Commander Richard Martin are 'in effect the policing leads for setting the policy and direction of undercover policing'.
 He is also a member of the National Undercover Scrutiny Panel, an organisation set up by the College of Policing to react to the undercover policing scandal that began with the exposure of Mark Kennedy (see under National Undercover Scrutiny Panel for further details).

 While it is unclear what role Creedon has with the National Undercover Working Group, he and the NUWG chair, Jon Boutcher, put forward the proposal that the NUWG acted as a clearing house for 'Rule 9' requests for information made to regional police forces by the Undercover Public Inquiry.
 They applied to the National Police Chiefs Council for a grant that would allow the NUWG to create a small team of people to facilitate this.
-This was successful and Creedon oversaw the creation of the NPCC UCPI National Coordination Team under Andy Ward, a recently retired Assistant Chief Constable of Merseyside Police
+This was successful and Creedon oversaw the creation of the NPCC UCPI National Coordination Team under Andy Ward, a recently retired Assistant Chief Constable of Merseyside Police.

 In October 2011, the Metropolitan Police set up a review called Operation Soisson to investigate the growing scandal around undercover policing targeting protest groups, with a focus on the Special Demonstration Squad disbanded in 2008.
 The review team consisted of around 30 Metropolitan police officers under the guidance of Deputy Assistant Commissioner Mark Simmonds.
 In August 2012, as the scandal developed with more allegations emerging, DAC Pat Gallan took over as ACPO lead on the matter and the review was renamed Operation Herne.